 An asset would be classified as doubtful if it has remained in the substandard category for a period of more than 12 months.

-An asset that is an NPA for a period of more than 36 months is treated as a lost asset.
-Such asset has been identified by the bank or internal or external auditors or by the RBI inspection but the amount has not been written off wholly.
-In other words, such an asset is considered uncollectible.
+A loss asset is one where loss has been identified by the bank or internal or external auditors or the RBI inspection but the amount has not been written off wholly.
+In other words, such an asset is considered uncollectible and of such little value that its continuance as a bankable asset is not warranted although there may be some salvage or recovery value.

 Loss assets should be written off.
 If loss assets are permitted to remain in the books for any reason, 100 percent of the outstanding should be provided for.
 This means that full amount of the loss assets should be kept from some other sources like profit of the bank to meet the loss.